marcuslim835/co-opeDown/README.md

 - [Developer Guide, Design Considerations, Testing, and Software Engineering](https://github.com/marcuslim835/co-opeDown/blob/main/DeveloperGuide.md#developer-guide "For developers who are interested in our implementation")

 ## 1 Quick Start Guide
-For Windows Users: Download the game by [clicking here](https://github.com/marcuslim835/co-opeDown/releases/download/beta-v0.6/Windows.zip) <br>
+For Windows Users:
+1) Download the game by [clicking here](https://github.com/marcuslim835/co-opeDown/releases/download/beta-v0.6/Windows.zip) <br>
+2) After download, extract the files from the zip folder and run co-opeDown. <br>
+3) There may be a warning that says "Microsoft Defender SmartScreen prevented an unrecognised app from starting.
+Running this app might put your PC at risk.".
+Click MORE INFO and press RUN ANYWAY to run co-opeDown. <br>

-For Mac Users: Download the game by [clicking here](https://github.com/marcuslim835/co-opeDown/releases/download/beta-v0.6/MacOS.zip) <br>
+For Mac Users:
+1) Download the game by [clicking here](https://github.com/marcuslim835/co-opeDown/releases/download/beta-v0.6/MacOS.zip) <br>
-After download, on Windows, extract the files from the zip folder and run co-opeDown. <br>
+2) After download, extract the files from the zip folder and run co-opeDown. <br>
-On Mac, there may be a warning preventing the app from launching.
+3) There may be a warning preventing the app from launching.
 Use spotlight to open (security & privacy).
-Under "General", press OPEN ANYWAY for ""Co-opedown" was blocked from use because it is not from an identified developer" and run co-opeDown. <br>
+Under "General", press OPEN ANYWAY for "'co-opeDown' was blocked from use because it is not from an identified developer" and run co-opeDown. <br>

 Alternatively, you can play the game in your browser by [clicking here](https://marcuslim835.github.io/co-opeDown-WebGL/)